EduArt-Robotik/edu_lib_sensorring/README.md

 ```
 cmake/install_release.bash
 ```
+>**Note on the convenience scripts**:<br>If the bash script does not execute it may need to be converted to a file with unix style line endings.
+Run `dos2unix ./cmake/*` for an automatic conversion before executing the script.

 > **Notes on the installation script:**<br>  - The installation script automatically runs the build script before installing the library. <br>- The installation path in the script is hard-coded and should be changed if desired. <br> - Don't forget to set the `CMAKE_PREFIX_PATH` when using the script.

 In addition to the make and install scripts there is a [remove_installation.bash](cmake/remove_installation.bash) cleanup script that removes the library when it is installed at the default installation location.